-- 39. According to a representative of Circle K, the parties to the portfolio sale in which Mac's bought the subject property less than two months before the relevant valuation date allocated of the overall purchase price to the subject real estate.
+- 38. According to a representative of Circle K, the parties to the portfolio sale in which Mac's bought the subject property less than two months before the relevant valuation date allocated matrix of the overall purchase price to the subject real estate.
 Mac's argues that we should ignore the allocation because it is not a "valuation."
 We are unsure what Mac's means by that.
 Perhaps it is arguing that there is no evidence to show how the parties to the sale arrived at that allocation.
-Regardless of the weight to which the allocated sale price is entitled, it certainly does not support lowering the assessment. - 40.
-We give more weight to Hall's USPAP-compliant appraisal in which he (1) applied two generally accepted valuation approaches, (2) explained the bases for various judgments he made in applying those approaches, such as his selection of comparable sales and the various adjustments he made to those sale prices, and (3) estimated a range of values closely bracketing the assessment.
+Regardless of the weight to which the allocated sale price is entitled, it certainly does not support lowering the assessment. - 39.
+We give more weight to Hall's USPAP-compliant appraisal in which he (1) applied two generally accepted valuation approaches, (2) explained the bases for various judgments he made in applying those approaches, such as his selection of comparable sales and the various adjustments he made to those sale prices, and (3) estimated a range of values bracketing the assessment.
 Mac's seeks to impeach Hall's opinion on grounds that (1) his comparable sales were from cities outside the Fort Wayne-Huntington-Auburn combined statistical area, and (2) he calculated potentially inflated sale prices for those properties because he used allocations between real and personal property from unvalidated sales disclosure forms that reported disparate values for personal property.
-See Pet'r Post-Hr'g Br. at 10-12. - 41.
+See Pet'r Post-Hr'g Br. at 10-12. - 40.
 We give little weight to Mac's criticisms.
 Hall credibly explained that he chose sales from market areas that were like the subject property in important market characteristics, and he adjusted for relevant differences.
 He likewise credibly explained that, based on his experience in appraising properties with gas stations and convenience stores, the contributory value of personal property varies widely.
 And he did not see anything unusual about the range of values from the sales disclosure forms for his comparable properties.
-In any case, Hall also developed the cost approach, which automatically excludes personal property.
-And his conclusions under that approach support an even higher value than what he determined under the sales-comparison approach.